AgentXchain vs OpenAI Agents SDK

 | Audit surface | Built-in tracing with 25+ integrations, sessions, and run state | Append-only decision and objection ledgers |

-| Model support | Provider-agnostic SDK with OpenAI plus 100+ other LLMs | Connector-based (manual, local_cli, api_proxy, mcp, remote_agent) |
+| Model support | OpenAI models by default, with third-party provider adapters including LiteLLM for broad model routing | Connector-based (manual, local_cli, api_proxy, mcp, remote_agent) |

 | Mandatory challenge | No built-in requirement | Yes, protocol-enforced |